-Because the replacement of the certificate affects the TCP communication of the Collectors with the Engine:
+If you intend to replace the certificate that secures the TCP communication of the Collectors with the Engine:

 • Replace the default certificates after federating the slave Appliance.

 • Leave empty the root certificate field when installing the Collector (or generating the Collector installer).